Image: NASA/JPL/University of Arizona

 "You're late," he said.
 "Grab a seat."

 I walked inside the dugout, and it was like a go-cart sauntering into a monster truck rally.
 Every sports movie I had ever seen starred a team full of geeks, losers, and rejects, usually captained by an equally loser coach who was emotionally sensitive and had something to prove to his father, and they would suck until some good player joined the team and whipped them all into shape.
-I had hoped that I would be placed on this team so that, between gulps from our asthma inhalers, I could have a rousing discussion with my teammates about the reproductive techniques of the spider wasp.
-However, I was on the other team: the team of twelve-year-olds with six packs who bragged about how much they could bench.
+I had hoped I would be placed on this team so, between gulps from our asthma inhalers, I could have a rousing discussion with my teammates about the reproductive techniques of the spider wasp.
+However, I was on the other team: the team of 12-year-olds with six packs who bragged about how much they could bench.
 The team that spent most of the movie kicking my team's ass.

 I took a seat next to a pubescent science project with hair growing out of his knuckles.
 He turned to me and licked his lips.
 I must have really pissed on some Indian burial ground for this, I thought.

 "This can be the one favor you do me in your whole life," my dad had said.

 We were both out of breath.
 I was sitting on the couch, and he was kneeling and holding my feet with his hands.
 All I wanted was to drop dead.
 He had had to throw my half-brother, Pete, out of the house to break us up.
 The ceramic ashtray I had made in art class had gotten knocked off the coffee table at some point and was broken on the floor.